-The General Course aims to provide LAIAC’s participants with a complete overview of the general transnational concepts structuring international commercial and investment arbitration.
-The course instructor for the 2020 program will be Prof. Gabrielle Kaufmann-Kohler.
+The General Course provided LAIAC’s participants with a complete overview of the general transnational concepts structuring international commercial and investment arbitration.
+The course instructor for the 2020 program was Prof. Gabrielle Kaufmann-Kohler.

-Participants will be provided with a 10 hours comprehensive overview of international commercial and investment arbitration, covering both the main substantive and procedural issues that arise in the course of arbitral proceedings.
-The main characteristics of each arbitration institution and procedure will be examined, with emphasis placed on the types of disputes that may be brought before each, as well as related jurisdictional considerations.
+Participants were provided with a comprehensive overview of international commercial and investment arbitration, covering both the main substantive and procedural issues that arise in the course of arbitral proceedings.
+The main characteristics of each arbitration institution and procedure were examined, with emphasis placed on the types of disputes that may be brought before each, as well as related jurisdictional considerations.

-The Thematic Courses aim to provide LAIAC’s participants with specialized and in depth instruction in specific features of international arbitration applied to different industries, such as sports arbitration and construction arbitration.
+The Thematic Courses aimed to provide LAIAC’s participants with specialized and in depth instruction in specific features of international arbitration applied to different industries, such as sports arbitration and construction arbitration.

 Jurisdiction and Admissibility in Investment Arbitration, by Prof. Marcelo Kohen